-ESL program students are evaluated at the end of each term they are enrolled.
-Full time ESL students are expected to pass a level in each term.
-Part time ESL students are expected to pass a course(s) in each term they registered for.
+Students enrolled in the ESL program are assessed at each level to determine satisfactory progress.
+Full-time ESL students are expected to pass a level in each term.
+Part-time ESL students are expected to pass a course(s) in each term they registered for.